 There are many types of grippers and graspers used with industrial robots.
 Some are purpose-built fixtures for holding specific parts.
 Some grippers use suction to be able to quickly pick up light objects such as electronic components.
 Still other graspers use dexterous fingers to be able to securely pick up and manipulate objects of different shapes and sizes.
 This robot uses one of the simplest gripper types, a two-position parallel plate gripper.

-Since this robot has to be able to manipulate part boxes of many sizes, a more dexterous gripper would have been desirable, but one of the goals of the project was to create the robot as cheaply as possible.
+TheThe gripper was primarily chosen based on cost and availability.
 A dexterous grasper like the BarrettHand costs about $30k, which would nearly double the cost of this robot.
 The pneumatically-actuated parallel plate gripper has only two positions (open and closed), and is simply and cheaply constructed from aluminum and a single double-throw pneumatic piston.
 When open, the gap between the jaws is 65 millimeters, and when closed the gap is 46 millimeters.

-The gripper is pneumatically actuated using stored air from accumulator tanks that are kept at 825 kPa by an onboard 12 volt DC compressor.
+The gripper is pneumatically actuated using stored air from accumulator tanks that are kept at 825 kPa by an onboard compressor.
 The compressor is turned on and off by an Innovation First Spike relay, which is controlled by digital pressure switch calibrated to close at 690 kPa and open at 825 kPa.
 This control circuit can be seen in the power distribution diagram in Figure 4.
 This 825 kPa stored air is regulated down to 275 kPa working pressure and used to actuate the gripper.
 The pneumatic piston in the gripper is controlled by a pneumatic solenoid valve, a magnetically actuated valve with one pressure inlet and two pressure outlets.
 The inlet is connected to the output of the regulator and the outlets are connected to each of the inlets on the gripper’s pneumatic piston so that applying pressure through one outlet opens the gripper and applying pressure through the other outlet closes the gripper.
 The solenoid valve is designed to that when one outlet is connected to the pneumatic pressure inlet, the other is vented to the atmosphere.
 The valve is actuated by running current through one of two solenoid coils.
 This current is supplied by a custom circuit based on an Arduino microprocessor development kit, as shown in Figure 2.